From phase space to multivector matrix models: Twistor--phase space (TPS)

-Phase space vectors will transform in the spin-$1/2$ adjoint representation of the Lorentz algebra, while their symmetric quadratic products \eqref{xmuqp} will transform in the representation of spin one.
-This is more evident when we express \eqref{xmuqp} in a twistor-like form,
+Hence the phase space is a double cover of the (positive-time) light-cone.
+Phase space vectors will transform in a spin-$1/2$ representation of the Lorentz algebra, and therefore their symmetric quadratic products \eqref{xmuqp} will transform in a spin-one representation.
+This is more evident when we express \eqref{xmuqp} in the form,